radcamp/radcamp.github.io/Kigali2023/setup.md

 ![Finalize RADCamp virtualbox appliance import](images/VBox-NewImageSettings.png)
 * The new image will appear in the left nav as `RC-Kigali-server`.
-* Right click, choose 'Start' and wait for it to fire up (alternatively I prefer 'Headless Start' because it doesn't open the vm in a new window, as it is unnecessary)
+* Right click, choose 'Start' and wait for it to fire up (alternatively I prefer 'Headless Start' because it doesn't open the VM in a new window, as it is unnecessary)
 ![Start RADCamp virtualbox image](images/VBox-StartImage.png)
 * Open a web browser on your computer and navigate to `http://localhost:8800`
-* This should present you with a Jupyter notebook environment running inside the vm with all necessary packages installed (for the ipyrad/RADcamp part of the workshop)
+* This should present you with a Jupyter notebook environment running inside the VM with all necessary packages installed (for the ipyrad/RADcamp part of the workshop)
 ![Jupyter Notebook Landing Page](images/VBox-JupyterNotebookLanding.png)

-> **Command Line Access to the VBox image:** If you want to actually log into the vm the username/password are:
+> **Command Line Access to the VBox image:** If you want to actually log into the VM the username/password are:
 ```
 uname: osboxes
 passwd: osboxes.org